Jump to:

 Best for: An outdoor living space extension, a guest room, or a side business.

-In a log cabin of this size, the layout becomes less of a puzzle and more about preference.
-Most importantly, it makes more sense for setups where you’re not using the space alone.
+In a log cabin or garden room of this size, the layout becomes less of a puzzle and more about preference.
+It also makes more sense for setups where you’re not using the space alone.

 This could be your dream outdoor living space—a more sheltered retreat versus an open patio.
 Perhaps a guest room that you can furnish with space-saving furniture like a sofa bed and a mini wardrobe.